Oakwoo/seed-emulator/examples/basic/A36_Nvidia_MPS/MPS_Tutorial.md

  Then the problem boils down to common problem #1.
 You can follow the provided solution to resolve it.

 * ### Segmentation fault
+A segmentation fault typically occurs when multiple processes are running on the GPU while the GPU's compute mode is set to `exclusive execution mode`.
-When you launch multiple test applications **without** MPS using the bash script `mps_run`, if you got segmentation fault error like following:
+  * When you launch multiple test applications **without** MPS using the bash script `mps_run`, if you got segmentation fault error like following:
 ```shell-script
 $ bash mps_run
 mps_run: line 3:  3067 Segmentation fault      (core dumped) ./MPS_test